IAMconsortium/pyam/docs/index.rst

 Overview
 --------

-The open-source Python package |pyam| :cite:`Gidden:2019:pyam,Huppmann:2021:pyam-v1.0` provides a suite of tools and functions for analyzing and visualizing input data (i.e., assumptions/parametrization) and results (model output) of integrated-assessment models, macro-energy scenarios, energy systems analysis, and sectoral studies.
+The open-source Python package |pyam| provides a suite of tools and functions for analyzing and visualizing input data (i.e., assumptions/parametrization) and results (model output) of integrated-assessment models, macro-energy scenarios, energy systems analysis, and sectoral studies.

 The source code is available on `Github <https://github.com/IAMconsortium/pyam>`_.
+See also the related `Scientific publications`_.

 Key features
 ~~~~~~~~~~~~